Growth Trends for Related Jobs

 Power Company Pay vs. Other Employers

-As of 2012, private power companies employed more than two-thirds of all powerhouse electricians and relay technicians, who earned an average salary of $68,330 per year.
+Private power companies employed more than two-thirds of all powerhouse electricians and relay technicians, who earned an average salary of $68,330 per year.
 Government power-station technicians earned comparable wages, averaging $68,530 at the local level and $68,070 at the federal level.
 Those employed by power equipment maintenance-and-repair companies averaged $60,990 per year.
 The natural gas distribution industry was the only industry sector to report noticeably higher wages than private power companies, an average of $71,200 a year.
 In general, average pay for power plant and relay technicians is similar across employment sectors.

 The BLS expects jobs for power company technicians to grow at a rate of 5 percent through 2020, creating an estimated 1,100 new jobs.
 This is relatively slow job growth is due largely to privatization of the power industry, which is eliminating jobs in efforts to improve efficiency.
 The job growth is expected to come primarily in "green" energy industries.
 Applicants with an associate's degree are expected to have the best employment prospects.